qiskit-community/qiskit-ionq/README.md

 ## Setting up the IonQ Provider

-Once the `qiskit-ionq-provider` package has been installed, you can use it to run circuits to the IonQ platform.
+Once the `qiskit-ionq-provider` package has been installed, you can use it to run circuits on the IonQ platform.

 ### IonQ API Credentials